JTimmermans/BBAC_missing_values/README.md

 ## Acknowledgments

 * [Fnyanez](https://github.com/fnyanez/bbac) for implementing the BBAC algorithm in R.
-* Raul Zurita-Milla for supervising the project as part of my MSC thesis.
+* Raul Zurita-Milla for supervising the project as part of my MSc thesis.